Diseases & Conditions

 Although lipomas can occur at any age, they most often appear between the ages of 40 and 60 years.
 They are the most common soft tissue tumor found in adults, and occur slightly more often in men than in women.
 It is possible to have more than one lipoma.

-Lipomas typically do not change after they form, and have very little potential for becoming cancerous.
-They often require no treatment other than observation.
-However, if a lipoma is painful or continues to grow larger, it can be removed with a simple excision procedure.
+Lipomas do not typically change after they form, and have very little potential for becoming cancerous.
+They often require no treatment other than observation by you and your doctor.
+However, if a lipoma is painful or continues to grow larger, it can be removed with a surgical procedure.

 Types of Lipoma